-District was not successful as Newfane and Brookline approved but Jamaica and Townshend did not approve and we would need all 4 towns to approve the petition in order to be successful in leaving the WRMUD.
+was not successful as Newfane and Brookline approved but Jamaica and Townshend did not approve and we would need all 4 towns to approve the petition in order to be successful in leaving the Leland and Gray Union Middle/High School District .
 Carolyn pointed out that it does not mean we could not seek their approval again.
 Carolyn also made clear that if the voters if Windham decided to close the school the parents could choose to send their children to any public or approved independent elementary school in the state of Vermont.
 (Windham would pay the school the state specified standard tuition rate or the rate established by that school.)
-Crystal Corriveau pointed out that if we did have school choice for K-6th our middle and high school students would still go to Townshend middle school and high school.
+Crystal Corriveau pointed out that if we did have school choice for K-6th our middle and high school students would still go to the Leland and Gray Middle and High School.